pymc-devs/pymc/GOVERNANCE.md

 could, but rarely chose to, override the Core Developers and make a final decision on a matter.

-While this approach has served us well, as the Project grows and faces more legal and financial decisions and interacts with other institutions, we see a need for a more formal governance and organization model.
+While this approach served us well, as the Project grew and faced more legal and financial decisions and interacted with other institutions, we saw a need for a more formal governance and organization model.
-We view this governance model as the formalization of what we are already doing, rather than a change in direction.
+We view this governance model as the formalization of what we were already doing, rather than a change in direction.

 ## Community and Team Architecture